permutationlock/path_coloring_bgl/README.md

 ## Abstract
  A path coloring of a graph partitions its vertex set into color classes such that each class induces a disjoint union of paths.
-In slightly less technical terms, a set of vertices S in a graph G induces a disjoint union of paths if the subgraph of G formed by the vertices in S and all the edges between vertices in S is a collection of (disjoint) paths.
+A set of vertices S in a graph G induces a disjoint union of paths if the subgraph of G formed by the vertices in S and all the edges between vertices in S is a collection of (disjoint) paths.
 In this project we implement several algorithms to compute path colorings of graphs embedded in